CCI-MOC/esi-leap/docs/esi-leap-requirements.md

 * 'expired' once a leases's end_time has passed.
 * 'cancelled' if a lease is prematurely deleted.

-The lease api endpoint can be reached at /v1/leases
+The lease API endpoint can be reached at /v1/leases.

 An example lease response is shown below.